FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_level2-module1/3_2_2_task.md

 GWLB supports two different models of firewall deployments, one-arm and two-arm where a firewall appliance can also perform NAT.

-In the one-arm model, the FortiGates will inspect traffic and forward this back to GWLB where internet bound traffic is has NAT applied by a NAT GW.
+In the one-arm model, the FortiGates will inspect traffic and forward this back to GWLB where Internet bound traffic is has NAT applied by a NAT GW.
 Typically, the NAT GW will be in a workload VPC in a distributed design.
-Distributed designs have GWLBe endpoints in each workload VPC that requires to have an attached Internet Gateway (IGW) and public load balancer or NAT GW.
+Distributed designs have GWLBe endpoints in each workload VPC requiring an attached Internet Gateway (IGW) and public load balancer or NAT GW.

 ![](image-one-arm.png)